CONSERVATION INITIATIVES

 New England Botanic Garden recently became part of an American chestnut tree restoration effort that is different from many others — it utilizes 100% pure American chestnut trees (Castanea dentata) that are naturally blight resistant.
 These trees have not been hybridized or genetically modified for blight resistance, and they represent a unique and hopeful path forward in the still-evolving story of American chestnut restoration.
 Learn more about this project in our blog.

 This restoration effort is led by the American Chestnut Cooperators’ Foundation (ACCF), a Virginia-based nonprofit with participating growers spanning 22 states and Canada.
 ACCF was chartered in 1986 by researchers who discovered a population of American chestnuts that survived the blight that wiped out more than 3.5 billion others.
 They believed that blight resistance could be improved by measuring resistance scientifically and carefully building it through a traditional backcross breeding program.
 Thanks to the tremendous success of their decades-long work, an ever-increasing percentage of their 100% American chestnut trees survive and even thrive in the best sites.
 New England Botanic Garden is proud to be one of these sites.
 The naturalistic setting where we planted 20 seedlings and direct-sowed 160 seeds was once home to mature American chestnuts.
 We look forward to monitoring the progress of our young trees, expanding on this conservation work, and educating the public about this important species.
+Explore this project.

 FOSTERING WILDLIFE HABITAT